-The kitchen has a 190-litre three-way fridge freezer to keep the food fresh, and drinks cold.
+The kitchen has a 190-litre three-way fridge freezer to keep the food fresh and drinks cold.
 Or there’s an option for a compressor fridge if preferred.
 There’s a Swift stove with three gas burners and one electric hotplate, plus a grill and microwave combination below.
-Next to the stove is a slide out pantry unit and plenty of overhead and under bench storage.
-The full sized sink comes with a 3-in-1 tap with a filtered waterspout.
+Next to the stove is a slide-out pantry unit and plenty of overhead and under bench storage.
+The full-size sink comes with a 3-in-1 tap with a filtered waterspout.
 A high gloss acrylic splashback deals with cooking splatter and a twin fan rangehood sorts things out if you get a little smoky char grilling those fresh prawns or you can use the external gas bayonet connection for a portable barbecue.

 For comfort, there’s a 28-litre gas and electric hot water system with dual 95-litre water tanks and a 90-litre grey water tank.
 Twin 100 A/H batteries are fitted with a 40-amp Voltech charger and a 150-watt solar system.
 Our van was optioned up with the impressive Redarc BMS1230s2.
 It’s a complete battery management system and matched inverter for charging auxiliary lithium batteries incorporating AC, DC and solar inputs to achieve the best charge for an auxiliary battery.